-On the other hand, a fiber laser can produce excellent engraving and marking outputs on metal surfaces but cannot be used on non-metals.
+On the other hand, a fiber laser marking system is ideal for metal surfaces but cannot be used on non-metals.

 The cuts produced by a CO2 laser have a better surface finish when compared to the cuts made using a fiber laser.